All Smithsonian museums and the National Zoo are closed due to the federal government shutdown.

 The Smithsonian Museums are accessible to individuals with disabilities.
 Some of the features include:

 - Accessible facilities and at least one entrance that is accessible to visitors with limited mobility.
-For accessible entrances, curb cuts, designated parking, and more, view our Accessibility Map (PDF).
+View our Accessibility Map (PDF) for accessbible entrances, parking, and more.

 - Free manual wheelchair loans available at every museum in Washington, D.C., and the National Zoo on a first-come, first-served basis.

 - Open captioning of exhibition videos and audio description incorporated into some exhibitions.

 - Tactile elements included throughout the museums.
 Tactile and/or verbal description tours can be arranged by contacting a museum; two weeks advance notice is appreciated.
 For details, visit the museums' websites below.

 - Sign language interpretation for scheduled tours can be arranged by contacting the museum; two weeks advance notice is appreciated.
 For details, visit the museums' websites below.

 - Access services for public programs can be arranged by contacting the museum in advance.
 For details, visit the museums' websites below.